On algebraic Stein operators for Gaussian polynomials: Applications to Gaussian Hermite polynomials

 \subsection{Examples of Stein operators for $H_p(X)$}

 For univariate Gaussian polynomials, our \texttt{MATLAB} code can find all polynomial Stein operators up to a given order $T$ and maximum degree $m$.
-We illustrate this in Appendix \ref{appendixa} by providing a number of examples of Stein operators for $H_p(X)$, $p=1,\ldots,6$, where $X\sim N(0,1)$.
-Appendix \ref{apring} also demonstrates that the code can be applied to $h(X)$, where $h$ is not a Hermite polynomial.
+We illustrate this in Appendix \ref{appendixa} by providing examples of Stein operators for $H_p(X)$, $p=1,\ldots,6$, where $X\sim N(0,1)$.
+The code can also be applied to $h(X)$ when $h$ is not a Hermite polynomial, as demonstrated in the Supplementary Information (SI).

-For space reasons, in this journal version, we only give the `simplest' Stein operators for $H_p(X)$, $p=1,\ldots,6$.
-For each $p=1,\ldots,6$, we list the Stein operators, for both the case of zero-order term $cyf(y)$ (which are of particular importance in the Malliavin-Stein method), for some constant $c$, and general zero-order term, with the lowest order $T$ and lowest degree $m$ (if there are two Stein operators with the lowest $T$ ($m$), we given the one with lowest $m$ ($T$)).
-For $p\geq7$, the Stein operators become too complex to state in this journal version, but in Table \ref{tablesummary} we give a summary of the complexity of the `simplest' Stein operators for $p=1,\ldots,10$.
-Many other examples are given in arXiv version, some of which are `simpler' in other senses than those presented in Appendix \ref{appendixa}, such as having lower values of $T+m$ or $T\times m$.
+In this paper, we only give the `simplest' Stein operators for $H_p(X)$, $p=1,\ldots,6$.
+For $p=1,\ldots,6$, we list the Stein operators with the lowest order $T$ and lowest degree $m$ (if there are two Stein operators with the lowest $T$ ($m$), we given the one with lowest $m$ ($T$)).
+For $p\geq7$, the Stein operators become too complex to state in this paper, but in Table \ref{tablesummary} we give a summary of the complexity of the `simplest' Stein operators for $p=1,\ldots,10$.
+Many other examples are given in the SI, some of which are `simpler' in other senses than those presented in Appendix \ref{appendixa}, such as having lower values of $T+m$ or $T\times m$.

-All of the Stein operators in Table \ref{tablesummary}, except for the one for $H_9(X)$ with $(T,m)=(9,40)$, were obtained using a standard laptop, a \textit{MacBook Pro with processor: 2,9 GHz Dual-Core Intel Core i5 and memory: 8 GB, 2133 MHz, LPDDR3}.
-Despite the complexity of the operators, the code can find them rather quickly.
+The Stein operators in Table \ref{tablesummary}, except the one for $H_9(X)$ with $(T,m)=(9,40)$, were obtained using a standard laptop, a \textit{MacBook Pro with processor: 2,9 GHz Dual-Core Intel Core i5 and memory: 8 GB, 2133 MHz, LPDDR3}.
+Despite the complexity of the operators, the code found them rather quickly.
 For example, it was able to find the horribly complex Stein operator for $H_9(X)$ with $(T,m)=(41,8)$ in just $343.3\,\si{\second}$.
-We obtained the Stein operator for $H_9(X)$ with $(T,m)=(9,40)$ very easily using a powerful computer server at The University of Manchester, and, whilst not fully explored in this study, a full exploitation of such computational power could yield some hugely complex Stein operators!
+We easily obtained the Stein operator for $H_9(X)$ with $(T,m)=(9,40)$ using a powerful computer server at The University of Manchester, and, whilst not explored in this study, a full exploitation of such computational power could yield some hugely complex Stein operators!
 Indeed, using just a standard PC, we obtained a Stein operator for $H_{20}(X)$ with zero-order term $cyf(y)$ and $(T,m)=(11,54)$, with 402.6 CPU and elapsed time $4276\,\si{\second}$.

 There are several interesting observations we can make from the Stein operators presented in Appendix \ref{appendixa} and the summary in Table \ref{tablesummary}.
 We notice that there is an important increase in complexity from $p=1,2$ to $p=3,4$, in which the Stein operators go from being first order with linear coefficients (for which it is simple to solve the corresponding Stein equation) to be being at least second order with higher order coefficients (for which we are not able to solve the corresponding Stein equation).
 There is a further increase in complexity from $p=3,4$ to $p=5,6$, in which the Stein operators go from being expressed in one line equations to equations that sprawl several lines.